 On the previous day, Captain Harold E. Collins flew another F-86D Sabre, 51-6145, setting an FAI World Speed Record over a 15 kilometer straight course of 1,139.219 kilometers per hour (707.878 miles per hour).²

-The F-86D was an all-weather interceptor developed from North American Aviation F-86 Sabre day fighter.
+The The North American Aviation, Inc. F-86D Sabre was an all-weather interceptor developed from North American Aviation F-86 fighter.
 It was the first single-seat interceptor, and it used a very sophisticated—for its time—electronic fire control system.
-It was equipped with search radar and armed with twenty-four unguided 2.75-inch (70 millimeter) Mk 4 Folding-Fin Aerial Rockets (FFAR) rockets carried in a retractable tray in its belly.
-The rockets could be fired in salvos of 6, 12 or 24.
-They had a 6 pound (2.7 kilogram) high explosive warhead and used a proximity fuse.
+It was equipped with search radar and armed with twenty-four unguided 2.75-inch (69.85 millimeter) Mk 4 Folding-Fin Aerial Rockets (FFAR) rockets carried in a retractable tray in its belly.

 The F-86D was larger than the F-86A, E and F fighters, with a longer and wider fuselage.
 It was also considerably heavier.
 The day fighter’s sliding canopy was replaced with a hinged “clamshell” canopy.
 A large, streamlined radome was above the reshaped engine intake.